emiliazyy26/youth-economic-opportunity-index/README.md

 ![YEOI Radar 2025](reports/figures/yeoi_radar_2025.png)

 Beijing and Shanghai dominate on job opportunity and income but score lowest on living cost affordability.
-Guangzhou and Hangzhou offer a more balanced profile with significantly lower housing pressure.
+Hangzhou and Suzhou offer a more balanced profile with significantly lower housing pressure.

 ## Income vs Housing Cost